Best & Worst Subaru Legacy Years

 • Safety: Beefed-up airbags and a tougher body for better protection

-But heads up – even these dependable years had a recall for corroding brake lines.
+But heads up – even these reliable years had a recall for corroding brake lines.
 Nothing’s flawless, right?

 The Worst Year: 2005

-Now, about that 2005 model… Let’s just say it had some teething problems:
+Now, about that 2005 model… Let’s just say it had some initial difficulties:

 • Electrical gremlins: Who doesn’t love a good mystery?